JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 While from a quality standpoint the cable was crap—and literally held together with cheap Scotch tape and not much else—it did the job.
 If someone I knew had a cool game on a cassette tape, all I needed to do to get a copy of that that game was to get a blank cassette tape, borrow a friend’s cassette deck to hook up to mine with that cable, hit play on one deck, record on the other and some time later I would have my own copy of that game.

-And that description makes the process sound simple.
-And to be honest dubbing tapes of any kind—audio or data—is, indeed, a simple process.
+And that description makes the dubbing process sound simple.
+And to be completely honest dubbing tapes of any kind—audio or data—is, indeed, a simple process.
 But dubbing tapes in real-time is also a very tedious—and time consuming—process.

-Depending on how big the game was, dubbing tapes could take a lot of time.
+Depending on how large—from a raw data standbpoint—the game was, dubbing tapes could take a lot of time.

  Also, unless your home had two cassette recorders, you had to borrow a cassette recorder from someone and that became a whole production.

 At the end of the day, cassette tapes for data sucked and my dream as a kid was getting a disk drive.
 But they were expensive and my family was poor.